tramitit/guides/en/france/sick_leave_application.md

 ---
-title: "Sick leave application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Guide for Sick Leave Application"
+- France
+date: '2024-06-07'
-description: "Detailed guide on how to apply for a sick leave in France."
+description: Learn how to apply for sick leave in France, including the procedure involving medical certificates and requirements for workers' health recovery.
 draft: false
+meta_title: 'Sick Leave Application in France: Procedure and Requirements'
+title: 'Sick Leave Application in France: Procedure and Requirements'
-translationKey: "france-sick_leave_application"
+translationKey: france-sick_leave_application
 ---

 ## Description
 ### What is it?